A Path Forward Exhibit

 This exhibit is didactic.
 I believe that other sorts of ongoing activities, such as theatre, music and art are more engaging.
 The exhibit proposal would be more convincing if it specified an end date and provided an outline for future museum activities to do with Truth & Reconciliation.

-Liz Driver about 2 years ago
+Liz Driver over 2 years ago

 If the County proceeds with this proposal as planned, and I think it should not, who will pay for it?
 The Macdonald Project of Prince Edward County commissioned the "Holding Court" sculpture and presented it to the County of Prince Edward.
 Where did the Macdonald Project get their funds?
 Who was the MacDonald Project?
 Perhaps this new proposal, if it proceeds, should be privately funded.
 It's unclear to me why this should be a County funded project.